ClutchTools/Test-Bank/Whiteboarding/Mountain_Climbers/SOLUTION.md

 [5, 6, -1]
 ]

-When finding min and max position the person's inital variable have to be min= infinity, max = -infinity,<br>
-or both equal to null/undefined
+When finding min and max position the person's inital variable have to be min= infinity, max = -infinity, or both equal to null/undefined
 ```
 * Flat Plane/Local Maximum